Knowledge Hub

 Are there any exemptions?

-There are a limited number of exemptions from regulation for consumer credit agreements.
-These include agreements entered into by a borrower that is not within the statutory definition of an individual or certain prescribed exempt agreements.
+There are limited exemptions from regulation for consumer credit agreements.
+These include agreements entered into by a borrower that is not within the statutory definition of an individual, as well as certain prescribed exempt agreements.

 Exempt agreements include: